Dear Readers:

 We have created eight classrooms, toilet facilities and a food programme for over 250 of the school’s neediest students.
 For many, this is their only meal of the day and many will save some food to bring back to their siblings at home.

-Some people worry about how much of the money they donate goes to serve the actual cause.
-Can you share how the process from donation to execution work?
-We are proud to say that, in the six years that we have been operating in Burkina Faso, we have lost a minimal amount of money, if any at all.
 As a small charity, we are funding directly to the hands of our local partners.
 Our financial vehicle is kept simple with a direct link to the beneficiaries.
 Charities are constantly scrutinised by both the public and the Charity Commission to ensure they give the most benefit to the people they are set up to help – and this is the right thing to do.

 There is an excellent TED talk about the need to reward Charities for what they do not how little they spend.
 It is very important to run a charity with due diligence to governance, financial procedures and ensuring minimal risk of fraud and corruption and this takes time and money.